EyeSeeTea/sharing-settings-app/README.md

 ### About & Sponsorships

-User-Extended App development is sustainable thanks to the partners for which we build customized DHIS2 solutions.
+Sharing Settings App development is sustainable thanks to the partners for which we build customized DHIS2 solutions.
 It has been funded by WHO and the WHO Integrated Data Platform (WIDP), where several WHO departments and units share a dedicated hosting and maintenance provided by EyeSeeTea, back some specific new features.
 The Long Term Agreement EyeSeeTea holds with WHO for this maintenance includes maintenance of this application, ensuring that it will always work at least with the last version of WIDP.
 We are passionate about both DHIS2 and open source, so giving back to the community through dedicated open-source development is and will always be part of EyeSeeTea’s commitment.

 You can also [support our work through a one-time contribution or becoming a regular github sponsor](https://github.com/sponsors/EyeSeeTea)